mectors/sensortag/README.md

 A0:E6:F8:B6:E7:86 CC2650 SensorTag
 ```

+Before the service will start you will need to put the Sensortag UUID:
+ /snap/bin/sensortag.sensortag-init A0:E6:F8:B6:E7:86 [substitute by your UUID]

+ Also make sure the snap has bluetooth-control
+ sudo snap connect sensortag:bluetooth-control ubuntu-core:bluetooth-control

 Call sensortag with --all to get reading from all the sensors and -n 2 to get two readings, do specify the address of your sensortag device.

 ```